thedigitalchief/thedigitalchief/README.md

 ### A bit about myself:
 - :bulb: I’m an undergraduate attending UC Riverside, pursuing a B.S. in Computer Science and Minor in Business Administration.Currently I am just tryna to learn as much as possible, working as hard as possible, and take as many calculated risks.
 I am driven to create something that will help people's lives and change the world (I know, very cliche).
-- :books: I’m currently learning and developing with React.js and Vue.js.
+- :books: I’m currently developing projects using React.js and Vue.js
-- 🤝 I’m looking to collaborate on projects with anyone who works well in a team.
-- 🧑‍🎓 I’m looking for help with finding a career that suits my computer science and business background.
+- 🧑‍🎓 I’m always seeking oppurtunities to not only learn, but be able to apply and leverage my skills especially in collaboratively environments
+- 💡 I have always been intereted in tech, as well as, entrepenuership, so I am quite fortunate to be able to study computer science and business
+- 🤝 Studying both fields allowed me develop both sets of technical and interpsonally skills

-- 🤙I love surfing, traveling the world, eating new food, reading a good story, and meeting new people.
+- 🤙 On a more personal note, surfing is my biggest passion along with traveling, trying new food, finding a good book with a gripping story, and just being able to meeting new people and become friends
-- 📫 Let's connect: me@dylanhnguyen.com or visit my responsive portfolio website www.dylanhnguyen.com
+- 👍 A quote I live by: "Reading feeds the mind, experience feeds the soul"
-- ⚡ Fun fact: I have the same birthday as Marilyn Monroe.
+- 🙃 Fun fact: I have the same birthday as Marilyn Monroe.

+- 📫 Feel free to contact me atme@dylanhnguyen.com, or visit my website at www.dylanhnguyen.com

 ---

-### My Skillset of Technologies & Tools:
+### My skillset of technical technologies & tools:
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/cplusplus/cplusplus-plain.svg" title="C++" alt="C++" width="40" height="40"/>&nbsp;
   <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original-wordmark.svg" title="Python" alt="Python" width="40" height="40"/>&nbsp;